-With the hindsight of Aboriginal Citizenship, Land Rights and the Stolen Generation, Stow’s aim may seem misplaced.
-Yet with evocative prose, his insight into Aboriginal culture and his affection for the people and the Kimberleys shine through To the Islands like a light, making it a remarkable and inspiring read.
+With the hindsight of Aboriginal Citizenship, Land Rights and the Stolen Generation, Stow's aim may seem misplaced.
+And yet, his evocative prose, insight into Aboriginal culture and affection for the people and the Kimberleys shine through To the Islands like a light, making it a remarkable and inspiring read.

 © 2015 Robert Fairhead